madhur/madhur.github.com/index.markdown

-I also [code](/projects) and have a done a little bit of it during my undergraduate studies and job and continue to do so whenever I get time.
+I also [code](/projects) and continue to do so whenever I get time.

 Work
 -----
 I previously worked as Consultant at Microsoft.
-I keep a technical blog called _[Code Articles Discussion on Microsoft Technologies](http://blogs.msdn.com/mahuja)_ on Microsoft technologies.
+I keep a technical blog _[Code Articles Discussion on Microsoft Technologies](http://blogs.msdn.com/mahuja)_ on Microsoft technologies.